“Otter Chat” an Interactive Real-time Animated Talk Show at the St. Louis Aquarium Starring Tommy the Otter

 Groove Jones works with other Institutions.

-We make the museum, aquarium, sport and cultural site experiences interactive, immersive, and compelling for visitors.
-Check out the work we have done with these other great installations.
+We make the museum, aquarium, sports, and cultural site experiences interactive, immersive, and compelling for visitors.
+Check out the work we have done with these other significant installations.

 - Denver Colorado Pepsi Center – https://www.groovejones.com/denver_nuggets_ar_mural/